-⅛ inch (3.2 mm) for diameters less than ½ inch (12.7 mm)

-¼ inch (6.4 mm) for diameters of ½ inch (12.7 mm) or greater

-Testing of embedded fiber anchors shall be provided in accordance with Section 4.4 of this criteria.
+For SI: 1 in. = 25.4 mm, 1 in2 = 645 mm2

-5.3.2 Fiber Splice Anchor Requirements: Fiber splice anchors shall be designed to develop the full tensile capacity of the anchored FRP sheets and comply with the following additional criteria:
+5.4.2 Fiber Splice Anchor Requirements: Fiber splice anchors (illustrated in Figure 5.4.3 of this criteria) shall be designed to develop the full tensile capacity of the anchored FRP sheets and comply with the following additional criteria:

-The Unit Fiber Weight of Fiber Splice Anchors shall be at least equal to that of the anchored fabric.
+The Unit Fiber Weight of Fiber Splice Anchors shall be at least 1.5 times that of the tributary width of the anchored fabric.

-The tributary FRP strip width of an embedded fiber shall not exceed 12 inches (305 mm).
+The tributary FRP strip width of the anchor shall be 10 inches (254 mm) maximum.

-For the bond of the fiber anchor to the primary FRP strip, the maximum fan angle shall not exceed 60 degrees from the primary orientation of the FRP fibers (Figure 5.3.2 of this criteria).
+For the bond of the fiber anchor to the primary FRP strip, the maximum fan angle shall be 60 degrees from the primary orientation of the FRP fibers (Figure 5.4.1 of this criteria).
 The orientation of the anchor fibers shall be used to determine the effective tension component in the orientation of the primary FRP reinforcement fibers.

 For a surface level offset, the horizontal dimension shall not be less than four times the vertical offset (Figure 5.4.3 of this criteria).

-Fiber splice anchors terminating onto the surface of concrete shall have a minimum development length of ld in accordance with ACI 318 of the concrete reinforcement in the fiber orientation (Figure 5.4.4 of this criteria).
+Fiber splice anchors terminating onto the surface of concrete shall have a minimum development length of ld in accordance with ACI 318 of the concrete reinforcement in the fiber orientation.

-In order to reduce stress concentrations at the edge of an anchor hole, the anchor hole shall be rounded with a minimum chamfer radius of 0.7 times the fiber anchor diameter, but not less than ½ inch (12.7 mm).
+In order to reduce stress concentrations at the edge of the anchor hole, the anchor hole shall be rounded with a minimum chamfer radius of 1.4 times the anchor hole radius, but not less than ½ inch (12.7mm).

 Special Detailing and Load Path Considerations: A complete seismic load path shall be provided from the strengthened elements to the vertical elements in the seismic force-resisting system.

 The design professional shall submit design calculations and related details to the building official for approval based on principles of mechanics for diaphragm openings, holes and penetrations.

+The design professional shall detail additional anchorage at any areas of known stress concentration or horizontal irregularities, such as the corners of large openings or re-entrant corners.

+The strengthening of each orthogonal direction shall be considered independently and shall not be assumed to contribute to the other direction.

 Use of FRP reinforcement for force transfer across cold joints or between precast panels shall have fibers resisting tension in each direction of seismic loading.
-Generally, multiple layers of fibers may be provided at 45-degree orientations relative to cold joints.
+For example, multiple layers of fibers may be provided at 45-degree orientations relative to cold joints.
 Shear strengthening of untopped precast diaphragms shall be designed such that flexibility between precast panels is negligible relative to global diaphragm shear flexibility.

 QUALITY CONTROL